How do I Meet FAA Regulations

 9. Pass the Recreational UAS Safety Test.

-Register with the FAA.
-The FAA requires you to register one specific plane (your drone) when you register but that one number can be used on all of your planes.
-I registered just one plane but I have many other planes that will also have the same FAA number on them.
+The FAA requires you to register one specific plane (your drone) when you register but that one number can be used on all of your planes and your remote IDs.
 Each plane does not need its own ID number.
-Reading the FAA site it feels like they are asking you to register each plane but this is not necessary.
+Reading the FAA site it feels like they are asking you to register each plane but this is not necessary unless you are flying professionally.
 There is a $5 registration renewal fee every 3 years.
 This registration fee is per RC flyer, not per plane or drone.
-Print copies of your Trust test and FAA registration and put them in your flight box so you have something to show if ever asked which I doubt will ever happen for most of us "line of sight" park plane flyers.
-I think the quad flyers will get more attention from neighbors and they need to be more prepared.

 If you want to set up an FRIA site at your local park or school though Flitetest look here Got FRIA?